-Under U.S. GAAP, Deutsche Telekom's net income was EUR 9.3 billion in 2000, EUR 1.5 billion in 1999 and EUR 2.2 billion in 1998, compared to EUR 5.9 billion in 2000, EUR 1.3 billion in 1999 and EUR 2.2 billion in 1998 under German GAAP.
-Under U.S. GAAP, shareholders' equity was EUR 46.1 billion at December 31, 2000 and EUR 37.6 billion at December 31, 1999, compared to EUR 42.7 billion at December 31, 2000 and EUR 35.7 billion at December 31, 1999 under German GAAP.
-Differences result primarily from the different treatment of Deutsche Telekom's fourth quarter 2000 unscheduled writedown of the book value of its real property and the different treatment of UMTS licenses, dilution gains related to subsidiary share issuances, full consolidation of debis Systemhaus, accrual differences, deferral of gains on divestiture of broadband cable operations, foreign exchange losses, fixed asset write-downs, goodwill and intangible asset differences, deferred income and cumulative effect of SAB 101 implementation, investment in equity method investee, VAT, capitalization of software costs, the employee share purchase plan, personnel restructuring and other accruals, termination of interest rate swaps and financial instruments, income taxes and capital raising and financing costs.
+Under U.S. GAAP, Deutsche Telekom's net income was EUR 9.2 billion in 2000, EUR 1.5 billion in 1999 and EUR 2.2 billion in 1998, compared to EUR 5.9 billion in 2000, EUR 1.3 billion in 1999 and EUR 2.2 billion in 1998 under German GAAP.
+Under U.S. GAAP, shareholders' equity was EUR 44.9 billion in 2000 at December 31, 2000 and EUR 37.6 billion at December 31, 1999, compared to EUR 42.7 billion at December 31, 2000 and EUR 35.7 billion at December 31, 1999 under German GAAP.
+Differences result primarily from the different treatment of Deutsche Telekom's fourth quarter 2000 unscheduled writedown of the book value of its real property and the different treatment of UMTS licenses, the income-related effects of share for share acquisitions at T-Online International, VAT, capitalization of software costs, the employee share purchase plan, personnel restructuring and other accruals, termination of interest rate swaps and financial instruments, income taxes and share offering costs.
 For further information in this regard, see note 37 to the consolidated financial statements.
 In addition, shareholders' equity also reflects differences in market value adjustments.